alex-feel/terraform-cloudflare-zone/README.md

 [Cloudflare record](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/record):

 * The `name` argument value defaults to `@` (root).
-* The `data` argument is not yet supported.
+* The `data` argument **is supported**.
+The `value` argument takes precedence over the `data` argument to avoid errors if two arguments are accidentally given at the same time, since only one of them can be given at the same time.
 * The `ttl` argument value defaults to `1` (automatic).
 The value is forced to `1` (automatic), regardless of explicitly set value, if you set the `proxied` argument to `true`.
 * The `proxied` argument value defaults to `false` (for records that support it).
 You must explicitly set this argument value to `true` for the records that you want to proxy through Cloudflare.
 * For each record, you need to come up with any valid name and specify it in the `record_name` argument value (see example above).
 However, if you create records without using this module, you will also need to come up with a name for each `cloudflare_record` resource.
 I could generate a name based on some raw data, but either I won't be able to generate a sufficiently unique name, or the name will change every time, forcing Terraform to recreate records over and over again.

 ## License

 GNU General Public License v3.0.
-See LICENSE for full details.
+See [LICENSE](https://github.com/alex-feel/terraform-cloudflare-zone/blob/main/LICENSE) for full details.